 Why do people buy bullion?

 People buy bullion as an investment.
-Gold, silver, platinum, copper, and other metals can help traders and traders to diversify their portfolios.
+Gold, silver, platinum, copper, and other metals can help traders and investors to diversify their portfolios.
 Some traders believe that bullion may act as a safe-haven investment when other assets show more volatility.

 What’s the price for spot gold?